 Any of the applicable conditions listed in Table 24-33 (Additional Conditions for CCA BUSY on the Primary 2 MHz in Type 1 Channelization).
-An applicable condition shall be met (i.e., triggered) if the PHY detects the start of the described PPDU(s) in Table 24-33 (Additional Conditions for CCA BUSY on the Primary 2 MHz in Type 1 Channelization) or Table 24-34 (Conditions for CCA BUSY on the Primary 2 MHz in Type 2 Channelization) with >90% probability within a period of aCCATime (see 24.4.4 (PHY characteristics)).
+An applicable condition shall be met (i.e., triggered) if the PHY detects the start of the described PPDU(s) in Table 24-33 (Additional Conditions for CCA BUSY on the Primary 2 MHz in Type 1 Channelization) with >90% probability within a period of aCCATime (see 24.4.4 (PHY characteristics)).

 For devices operating in Type 2 channels, the PHY shall issue a PHY-CCA.indication(BUSY, {primary2}) if the conditions for issuing PHY-CCA.indication(BUSY, {primary1}) are not present and one of the following conditions is met in an otherwise idle 2 MHz, 4 MHz, 8 MHz, or 16 MHz operating channel width:

-An S1G_1M PPDU is detected in the non-Primary 1 MHz portion of the Primary 2 MHz channel at or above -86dBm with >90% probability within a period of aCCAMidTime (see 24.4.4 (PHY characteristics)).
+An S1G PPDU in the Primary 2MHz channel at or above -86dBm within the non-Primary 1MHz with >90% probability within a period of aCCAMidTime (see 24.4.4 (PHY characteristics)).

 Any of the applicable conditions listed in Table 24-34 (Conditions for CCA BUSY on the Primary 2 MHz in Type 2 Channelization).
-An applicable condition shall be met (i.e., triggered) if the PHY detects the start of the described PPDU(s) in Table 24-33 (Additional Conditions for CCA BUSY on the Primary 2 MHz in Type 1 Channelization) or Table 24-34 (Conditions for CCA BUSY on the Primary 2 MHz in Type 2 Channelization) with >90% probability within a period of aCCATime (see 24.4.4 (PHY characteristics)).
+An applicable condition shall be met (i.e., triggered) if the PHY detects the start of the described PPDU(s) in Table 24-34 (Additional Conditions for CCA BUSY on the Primary 2 MHz in Type 2 Channelization) with >90% probability within a period of aCCATime (see 24.4.4 (PHY characteristics)).

-The PHY shall hold the CCA indication as BUSY for the duration of the PPDU or until the all triggering conditions are no longer satisfied.
-Additionally, for both Type 1 and Type 2 channels, the CCA indication will be BUSY if any received signal in the Primary 2 MHz channel exceeds the CCA-ED threshold of -72dBm within a period aCCATime.
+The device shall not issue a PHY-CCA.indication(BUSY, {secondary2}), PHY-CCA.indication(BUSY, {secondary4}), or PHY-CCA.indication(BUSY, {secondary8}) until the end of the duration indicated by the packet or until all conditions above are no longer satisfied.
+Additionally, for both Type 1 and Type 2 channels, the device shall issue a PHY-CCA.indication(BUSY, {primary2}) if any received signal in the Primary 2 MHz channel exceeds the CCA-ED threshold of -72dBm within a period aCCATime.

-Additionally, when a STA detects a PPDU with a value of the PAID field matching its Partial AID or matching(#Ed) the BSSID of the BSS with which the STA is associated, the PHY shall issue a PHY-CCA.indication(BUSY, {primary2}) for the protected duration of the PPDU and(#Ed) when a STA detects a PPDU with the value of the COLOR field matching the BSSID of the BSS with which the STA is associated, the PHY shall issue a PHY-CCA.indication(BUSY, {primary2}) for the protected duration of the PPDU.
+Additionally, when a STA detects an S1G_SHORT or S1G_LONG PPDU with an ID field of its SIG field indicating a Partial AID or COLOR value that matches its own Partial AID or BSSID, the PHY shall issue a PHY-CCA.indication(BUSY, {primary2}) for the remaining duration of the PPDU as indicated in its preamble.